Hummie Mann

 Hummie Mann (born October 29, 1955) is a Canadian-born American film score composer.
-His credits include the Mel Brooks films Robin Hood: Men in Tights and Dracula: Dead and Loving It.
+His credits include the Mel Brooks films Robin Hood: Men in Tights and Dracula: Dead and Loving It, as well as Thomas and the Magic Railroad.

 Mann was awarded an Emmy for arranging Billy Crystal's opening number for the 1992 Academy Awards and another Emmy in 1996 for an episode of Showtime's miniseries Picture Windows called "Language of the Heart".
 He was nominated for two more for arrangements on the series Moonlighting.

 Biography

 In addition to composing for television and film, Mann has orchestrated several film scores including Addams Family Values, Sister Act, Georgia Rule and Thomas and the Magic Railroad.

 In 1997, Mann established the Pacific Northwest Film Scoring Program in Seattle, Washington to instruct students in film scoring, music technology, songwriting for film, and video game audio.
 This program merged with the Seattle Film Institute in 2011 and became accredited to confer a Masters of Music degree in Film Composition.
-In 2010 Mann was cited as one of the top 10 Leaders in Learning by Variety magazine.
+In 2010, Mann was cited as one of the top 10 "Leaders in Learning" by Variety magazine.